-23 4.3.1 Global event attributes
+25 4.3.1 Global event attributes

 Global event attributes are event attributes that are understood to be available and properly defined for each event in the log (be it in a trace or not).
-As a result, every event in the log shall contain an attribute with the event in the log (be it in a trace or not).
-As a result, every event in the log shall contain an attribute with the given key and the given datatype, but possibly with a different valid value.
-The value provided for a global given key and the given datatype, but possibly with a different valid value.
-The value provided for a global event attribute declaration is only significant in case an event needs to be created (for some reason) for which no value is provided for that attribute.
-In that case, the value of the declaration shall be used as the
+As a result, every event in the log shall contain an attribute with the

+- 28 given key and the given datatype, but possibly with a different valid value.
+The value provided for a global - 29 event attribute declaration is only significant in case an event needs to be created (for some reason) for

-29 value for the attribute.
+$\frac{1}{2}$ which no value is provided for that attribute.
+In that case, the value of the declaration shall be used as the value for the attribute.
 In all other cases, the value of the declaration is insignificant, and shall not be used.